Gather Pilot Guide

 1. Survey the Team

 Ask these five questions to measure productivity, engagement, connectedness, and general sentiment about Gather.
+For the first four statements, use a Linear Scale of 1-5, with 1 meaning ‘Strongly Disagree’ and 5 meaning ‘Strongly Agree’.

 - Gather has helped me feel more engaged with [company name].